LankyCyril/edgecase/readme.md

 Suggestions:
 * use `-F 3844` to skip secondary, supplementary and QC-fail alignments;
 * pipe the output through `samtools view -bh -` to compress on the fly;
-* supplying `--max-read-length` drastically improves wall time.
+* supplying `--max-read-length` drastically improves wall time if reads are significantly shorter than chromosomes.

+Bells and whistles:
+* **All** edgeCase routines that allow flag filtering (tailpuller, tailchopper, densityplot) recognize both the numeric flag format (such as 3844) and the "human-readable" format such as "is_q" or "is_q|tract_anchor".
+Combinations are also understood, for example, "3844|is_q".

 ### ./edgecase tailchopper [options] bam > fasta